SteveCorbett/LicenceCreditsVue/README.md

 # LicenceCredits

 This project demonstrates how to generate and display credits for the third party licences used within a Vue 3 application.
 This code should be easily adaptable to any other JavaScript front end applications, including those built with React.
-An Angular version of this project can be found at [LicenceCredits](https://github.com/SteveCorbett/LicenceCreditsNg)
+An Angular version of this project can be found at [LicenceCreditsNg](https://github.com/SteveCorbett/LicenceCreditsNg).
+A JavaScript only version can be found at [LicenceCreditsJs](https://github.com/SteveCorbett/LicenceCreditsJs).

 There are two package.json scripts that are required to extract and format the licence details.